 Wayne Gretzky Rookie Card Value

-The Wayne Gretzky rookie card is the most valuable hockey cards of the ever made.
-This chart below is from the popular card grading site (10/05/2021), PSA.
+The Wayne Gretzky rookie card is the most valuable hockey card of the ever made.
+The chart below is from the popular card grading site (10/05/2021), PSA.
 It shows prices for the Wayne Gretzky rookie card in various conditions.

 Keep in mind that prices fluctuate.
 While PSA is a great way to find out the value of a card, we recommend going to eBay to see what cards are currently selling for on the world’s most popular auction site.
 Click here to view current auctions for the 1979-80 Wayne Gretzky rookie card.

 Other Relevant Wayne Gretzky Cards